Crime in Brazil: Gangs

 Gang violence has been directed at police, security officials and related facilities.
 Gangs have also attacked official buildings and set alight public buses.
-May 2006 São Paulo violence began on the night of 12 May 2006 in São Paulo, Brazil.
-It was the worst outbreak of violence which has been recorded in Brazilian history and was directed against security forces and some civilian targets.
-By May 14 the attacks had spread to other Brazilian states including Paraná, Mato Grosso do Sul, Minas Gerais and Bahia.
+May 2006 São Paulo violence began on the night of 12 May 2006 in São Paulo.
+It was the worst outbreak of violence recorded in Brazilian history and was directed against security forces and some civilian targets.
+By 14 May, the attacks had spread to other Brazilian states including Paraná, Mato Grosso do Sul, Minas Gerais and Bahia.
 Another outbreak of violence took place in São Paulo in July 2006.

 2016 saw a new string of deadly prison riots.
-The nature of these riots was a turfwar between the Primeiro Comando da Capital and other gangs as an extension of a turfwar that has been increasing in intensity with the PCC aggressively expanding its territory.
-In 2019, a prison riot between two gangs Comando Vermelho and Comando Classe A left 57 dead after hours of fighting.
+The nature of these riots was a turf war between the Primeiro Comando da Capital and other gangs, with the PCC aggressively expanding its territory.
+In 2019, a prison riot between two gangs, Comando Vermelho and Comando Classe A, left 57 dead after hours of fighting.

-Gang violence in Brazil has become an important issue affecting the youth.
 Brazilian gang members have used children to commit crimes because their prison sentences are shorter.
 As of 2007, murder was the most common cause of death among youth in Brazil, with 40% of all murder victims aged between 15 and 25 years old.

 In regard to inter-gang conflict, gangs typically challenge or demand an aggressive reaction to defend their reputations.
 If someone does not respond in this manner, they are socially isolated.
-The gangs in Brazil are very territorial, and focused on their illegal business.
-Theft and robbery bring in small amounts of money compared to narcotic and weapons sales so it is less common for these gangs to get involved in petty crimes of theft or robbery.
+The gangs in Brazil are very territorial and are focused on their illegal business.
+Theft and robbery bring in small amounts of money compared to narcotic and weapons sales; thus, it is less common for these gangs to get involved in petty crimes of theft or robbery.